 Consider Umbrella Insurance

 Umbrella insurance protects you in larger amounts than what is usually offered with your other policies, but the premium increase isn’t as bad.

 You can usually buy a popular umbrella coverage amount for about $150 a year, and an increase of $50 for each additional $1 million.
 Many consumers find that boosting the deductible on auto or home insurance can offset the cost of umbrella insurance.

 Someone who knows you have more assets might be more willing to sue you for $2 million after a slip and fall at your home.
 Umbrella coverage kicks in after your regular insurance is tapped out.

-So, if your homeowners policy has $750,000 in liability coverage, and you have $3 million in umbrella insurance, if you are sued for $2 million, your homeowners policy will tapped first.
-Once the $750,000 has been paid out, the remaining $1.25 million will be paid from your umbrella policy.
+So, if your homeowner’s policy has $750,000 in liability coverage, and you have $3 million in umbrella insurance if you are sued for $2 million, your homeowner’s policy will be tapped first.

 We initially started with a $1m umbrella policy but recently increased that to $2m of total coverage.
 I also have an umbrella policy for my business, too.